micro-os-plus/xpack-study-projects/README.md

 For the moment building and running the native build configurations is possible only on macOS and GNU/Linux.

-Building the embedded Arm and RISC-V build configurations is possible on all platforms, since the xPack toolchains are cross-platform.
+Building the embedded Arm and RISC-V build configurations should be possible on all platforms, since the xPack toolchains are cross-platform, but CMake has a problem starting ninja on Windows, so for the moment only macOS and GNU/Linux are available.

-Running the STM32F4DISCOVERY under QEMU is also possible on all platforms.
+Running the STM32F4DISCOVERY under QEMU should also be possible on all platforms, but QEMU has some issues starting under xpm, and will be fixed in the next release.

 ### Update xpm